SamanthaBooth81/yoga-flow-class-record/README.md

 - Calculate the busiest location

 ## Features to be Implemented
-- Further Automation of repetitive date input
+- Further automation of repetitive data input
 - Calculations of the busiest period over a larger scale of time
 - Code to add other venues and their capacity to the capacity worksheet
 - Code to add another class duration and cost to the price worksheet